swiftlang/swift-org-website/mentorship/index.md

 <details class="download">
   <summary>I’m interested in being a mentor!
 What should I do?</summary>

-Please reach out to <a href="https://forums.swift.org/new-message?groupname=diversity-workgroup">@diversity-workgroup</a> on the Swift Forums if you are interested in participating as a mentor.
+Please fill out the <a href="https://essentials.applesurveys.com/jfe/form/SV_3CSIxEKQmL1MVhQ">Mentor Interest Survey</a> if you are interested in participating as a mentor.
 </details>

 <details class="download">
   <summary>I have more questions.
 What should I do?</summary>

-Please reach out to <a href="https://forums.swift.org/new-message?groupname=diversity-workgroup">@diversity-workgroup</a> on the Swift Forums with any additional questions you have!
+Please reach out to <a href="https://forums.swift.org/new-message?groupname=contributor-experience-workgroup">@contributor-experience-workgroup</a> on the Swift Forums with any additional questions you have!
 </details>